 In particular, the Society does not believe that the current in-force book contains any material concentrations of policyholders by location, health, lifestyle or socio-economic group.
-To the extent that the current in-force book is sufficiently large and well diversified, it should be protected by short-term variations in experience.

 The table below sets out the specific risk management and risk mitigation approaches the Society uses in respect of its underwriting risk exposures.